thinnect/cmsis-devparam/README.md

 # Shared access

-TODO - other modules should be able to query for values, maybe set them.

 Actual run-time value of the parameter is handled by the module that declared it, but the new DEVP API also allows values to be shared between components.
 Simply ask for the value by name, type and size - the type needs to match up,